immobiliare/RealHTTP/Documentation/HTTPClient.md

 let myWSClient = HTTPClient(baseURL: "http://.../v1")
 ```

-Under the hood IndomioHTTP creates an `URLSession` from the `.default` configuration.
+Under the hood RealHTTP creates an `URLSession` from the `.default` configuration.
 If you need to create a custom configuration just pass it via `configuration` argument:

 ```swift